alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 In summary, recording my runs were invaluable in completing my goal to run 100 miles.
 It gave me a way to track my progress, as well as provide insight on what worked and didn't work on my runs.

 As I settle more into the running groove, I plan to focus less on distance and time to incorporate different exercises such as fartleks, tempo runs, and intervals into my training.
-I don't know what 2013 holds for me, but I'm ready to face the challenges on the road.
-Bring it on!
+I don't know what 2013 holds for me, but I'm excited to face the challenges on the road.

 [1]: /blog/2012/100-miles.html